 - Distinguish between study and leisure.
 Use your free time on positive interests and creating good relationships with others.

 - Plan how long you want to read, not how many pages or chapters.

 - Do not skip breaks while reading.
 We recommend interval reading/writing, i.e. read/write for 45 minutes, followed by a 15-minute break.

-- Take your breaks away from your computer, other device and things that require your brain capacity.
-This includes Facebook, SMS, e-mail and the like.
+- Take your breaks away from your computer, other devices and things that require your brain capacity.
+This includes Facebook, texting, e-mail and the like.

 - Get some exercise during your breaks.
 Get a change of scenery, go outside and get different impressions.

 - How well do you cope with noise?
-Do you prefer reading alone or on a busy reading room?
+Do you prefer reading alone or in a busy reading room?